-Only a small group of officials who need to know will typically be told about the complaint.
-This may include, but is not limited to: Human Resources, Division of Student Affairs, ATU Department of Public Safety, and the CARE Team.
-Information will be shared as necessary with Investigators, Decision-makers, witnesses, and the parties.
+Only a small group of officials who need to know will typically be told about the complaint, including but is not limited to: Human Resources, Division of Student Affairs, ATU Department of Public Safety, and the CARE Team.
+Information will be shared as necessary with Investigators, Decision-Makers, witnesses, and the parties.
 The circle of people with this knowledge will be limited as much as possible to preserve the parties' rights and privacy.